 Don’t overstimulate yourself before bed and avoid activities that make your mind overactive in the evening.
 Looking at television, computer or mobile phone screens is particularly detrimental as the light given off by these blocks melatonin production and makes falling asleep more difficult.

 Make your bedroom into a haven for sleep.
 Invest in a comfortable mattress, pillows and bedding and make sure that you have the room heated or cooled to a comfortable temperature.
 Avoid activities apart from sleeping in the bedroom.
 That way, your body will begin to associate getting into bed with falling asleep.
+Your body has no need for electronic devices such as TV or computers to get improved sleep.

 Earthing for Deep Sleep